top of page

 Deep down, we instinctively know that saying yes to change means giving something up.

-And to the limited part of the human brain (aka: ego) this can feel really, really scary.
+And to survivor brain, this can feel really, really scary.

 See that green arrow above?